klalicki/JSFunFall2022/projects/final-project/FinalProject.md

 ## Project Submission

-You will submit to following to both of you instructors over Slack by the project deadline:
+You will submit to following to both of you instructors by emailing it to Jamal (jamal@albanycancode.org) and Matina (matina@albanycancode.org) by the project deadline:

 1. The link to your Github repository.
 2. The link to you where your project is published.
 You can publish your project with Github Pages or you can a different hosting service.